Anna Soubry: The Independent Group

 Soubry resigned from the Conservative Party on 20 February 2019, along with Heidi Allen and Sarah Wollaston, and joined The Independent Group, later Change UK.
 Soubry stated that "the right wing, the hard-line anti-EU awkward squad" had hijacked the Conservative Party from top to toe.

 On 4 June 2019, Change UK announced Soubry as their leader after six of the 11 MPs left to sit as independents and Heidi Allen resigned as leader.
 Soubry commented that she was "deeply disappointed" at the split.

 Following the new party's failure to win at the December 2019 general election, in which it polled a total of 10,006 votes, Soubry announced that the Independent Group for Change would be disbanded.
 All three of the party's MPs who sought re-election were defeated with Soubry coming "a distant third in Broxtowe".
 Soubry stated that while there was "a need for massive change in British politics," without representation in parliament "a longer-term realignment will have to take place in a different way".

 Post-parliamentary career

 In October 2021, Soubry rejoined her old chambers KCH Garden Square and returned to the Criminal Bar.

+At the 2024 general election, Soubry publicly supported the Labour Party candidate Juliet Campbell at the Broxtowe constituency.
+She also gave public support to Keir Starmer and his leadership of the Labour Party, although not a member of the party herself.

 Personal life

-Soubry has been married twice, and is a mother of two daughters by her marriage to Haig Gordon.
+Soubry has been married twice, and is a mother of two daughters by her marriage to John Gordon.
 She has been reported to be in a relationship with Neil Davidson, a non-executive director of Morrisons supermarket.